alexcorvi/PouchX/README.md

 ```

 #### Store API

+You will access those directly in your React app.

 -   `cars.docs`: is a _readonly_ property that has all documents in the store, sorted by the given sort function.
 -   `cars.selectedID`: set this property to a specific ID and you'll have the document in `cars.selectedDoc`.